dimitrilarue/vscode-toggle-hidden-files/GETTING-STARTED.md

 3. Clicking the "..." at the top of the Extensions view
 4. Selecting "Install from VSIX..."
 5. Navigating to and selecting your .vsix file

-## How It Works

-The extension works by modifying the `files.exclude` configuration in VS Code:

-- It adds a pattern `**/.??*` to hide dotfiles
-- It removes this pattern to show dotfiles
-- The pattern matches all files starting with a dot and having at least one character after the dot